vallabhshevate15/kotlin/README.md

         println("The sum of numbers 5 and 6 is: ${c}")
     }

+    //secondary constructor with this() call first
+    constructor(a: Int) : this(a, 7) {
+        println("Final constructor") //The constructor which is defined above this constructor will be called first.
+    }

     override fun toString(): String = "size: ${crustSize}, type: ${crustType}, toppings: ${toppings}"

 }